add-qwq/Custom-Right-Click-Menu/README.md

 Compared to V1, V2 fixes most known issues, improves extensibility, and is simplified to **single JS file deployment** — ready to use with just an import.

 Want to experience automated management (including automatically adding components to web pages + automatic version updates)?
-Experience rapid project management through [CRC Menu Manager](https://github.com/add-qwq/CRCMenu-Manager).
+Experience rapid project management through [CRCMenu Manager](https://github.com/add-qwq/CRCMenu-Manager).

 Want to use this right-click menu across all websites?
 Install the [Right Click Menu - Browser Extension](https://github.com/add-qwq/CRCM-Browser-Plugin).